Edward McGlynn: Suspensions

-About four years previously, Cardinal Simeoni, prefect of the Congregation of the Propaganda, had directed the authorities of the Archdiocese to compel McGlynn to retract his views on the land question as opposed to Catholic teaching.
+About four years previously, Cardinal Simeoni, prefect of the Congregation of the Propagation of the Faith, had directed the authorities of the Archdiocese to compel McGlynn to retract his views on the land question as opposed to Catholic teaching.
 Cardinal McCloskey, at that time head of the Archdiocese, reprimanded McGlynn and required him to refrain from defending these views in public.

 On September 29, 1886, Archbishop Corrigan forbade him to speak on behalf of Henry George's candidacy at a public meeting scheduled to take place on October 1 in Chickering Hall.
 McGlynn replied that to break this engagement would be imprudent, but promised to refrain from addressing any later meeting during the political campaign.
 The Archbishop immediately suspended him from the exercise of his priestly functions for a period of two weeks.
 McGlynn went ahead with the address, and later on election day, made the rounds of the polls with Henry George and Terence V. Powderly, of the Knights of Labor.
 On November 27, 1886, Archbishop Corrigan issued a pastoral letter, published in the New York Freemen's Journal, condemning theories that would violate an individual's right to private property.
 McGlynn publicly criticized the letter.
 Toward the end of November, a second temporary suspension was imposed.

 McGlynn's association with the Knights of Labor proved problematic.
 The Second Plenary Council of Baltimore had condemned secret societies.
 The Knights of Labor use of secrecy to help prevent employers from firing members, nevertheless, concerned a number of bishops.
 At the Third Plenary session in 1884, the members decided that the archbishops should determine whether a group fell under censure, and if they could not agree, the subject be referred to Rome.
 James Cardinal Gibbons, perhaps the most prominent American prelate at that time, was sympathetic to the labor.
 A copy of a letter Gibbons sent to the Propaganda in February 1887 opposing condemnation of the Knights of Labor wound up published the following month in the New York Herald.
 This increased the tension between Gibbons and Corrigan, although the influential Cardinal Manning of Westminster expressed support for Gibbons's views.